|Joining Method||Tongue & Groove|

-SO1035 is made from one hundred per cent solid European oak.
+The Cottage Oak is made from one hundred per cent solid European oak.
 Once the raw material has been machined into floorboards, a brush is scraped over the surface of each board, removing only the softer grain.
 This creates a textured, natural feel and look to each plank.
 An additional benefit of purchasing a ‘brushed’ product is that the brushed design makes it near impossible for any scratches to become noticeable given the fact that their surface area is already textured; just the thing for households with young children and/or pets with claws.

 Once the brushing process is complete, approximately seven coats of hard wax oil is applied to the timber.

 The plank width of this product is 125mm, which is considered quite a narrow plank width.
 Narrower planks are often said to make a room look larger as you can lay more individual planks in the room.

 The total thickness of the Brimham Cottage Oak is 18mm (1.8cm) and the lengths are random between 300-1200mm (30-120cm).
 With the plank thickness being 18mm, you are able to sand down and refinish this floor approximately seven times.
 This process is usually carried out once every 15-20 years but this is your preference.
 Once the oak had been sanded, you would need to reapply an oil or another choice of finish e.g. lacquer or wax.
 Please note, many customers use this opportunity to change the appearance of their floor by applying a different colour stain.